apache/nuttx/configs/sama5d3x-ek/README.txt

       lower port

-  All three USB host ports are equipped with 500 mA high-side power switch for self-powered and buspowered applications.
+  All three USB host ports are equipped with 500 mA high-side power switch for self-powered and bus powered applications.
 The USB device port feature VBUS inserts detection function.

   Port A